How to create a subdomain

 2

 Locate your domain and click the "Details" button list to the right.
-In the domain Details area that appears, click the "Edit" option next to "DNS Records".
+In the domain Details area that appears, click the edit icon next to "DNS Records".

 3

-If you won't be using Porkbun’s own web hosting or URL forwarder, you may wish to delete the default DNS records that point at 'pixie.porkbun.com' or 'pixie-parking.porkbun.com' by selecting the trash can icon.
+If you won't be using Porkbun’s own web hosting or URL forwarding tools, you may wish to delete the default DNS records that point at 'pixie.porkbun.com' by selecting the trash can icon.

 4

-Select the record type you would like to add from the "Type" drop-down, then enter the hostname, aka the subdomain, and answer for the record.
+Select the record type you would like to add from the "Type" drop-down, then enter the Host name (AKA the subdomain) and answer/value for the record.
 Click the "Add" button to add the record to DNS.

-Depending on your web host and their instructions, you may need to create a CNAME record in order to set up your subdomain.
-If you want a subdomain to forward to a URL, you can use our How to set up URL forwarding guide to set the subdomain up.
+If you want a subdomain to redirect to a specific URL instead, you can use our How to set up URL forwarding guide to set the subdomain up.

 If you are using our static hosting service with your domain, you can also reference our How to set up subdomains in the Static Hosting guide to set up a subdomain in your static hosting environment.
 This will automatically reflect in your DNS.